 How to Find Investors and Pitch Events

-How to find investors is a huge unknown for many new inventors and entrepreneurs.
-Fortunately, there are a ton of online places where investors are hiding, including sites like Angel Investment Network.
+Fortunately, there are a ton of online places where investors are hiding — including investor matchmaking sites like Angel Investment Network.

-However, you may be looking for a more personal, face to face opportunity.
-This is where pitching events are the perfect place to find an investor audience.
+However, you may be looking for a more personal, face-to-face opportunity.
+This is why pitching events are the perfect place to find an investor audience.

 If you watch shows like Shark Tank and fantasize about being on that stage, pitching your idea, and raising millions in an hour, read on!!!

 There are lots of different types of pitch events, such as ones that cater to tech, healthcare, inventions, and so on, so start by looking for an event that aligns with your interests.